 Territorial Fight - Two pairs

 Territorial Fight - Male attempting to take back his previous year's territory from a nesing pair

-Scraping: Males lay on their chests and scrape out nest scrapes by kicking backwards with their feet.
+Scraping: Males lay on their chests to make nest scrapes by kicking backwards with their feet.
 There's a distinctive very quick peeping that is only heard with scraping.

 Tilt Display: In this courtship display the female moves into a prospective nest scrape while the male stands over her with his wings spread and tail fanned, while peeping constantly.